House Republicans who challenged Biden's win are losing lots of corporate cash - NewsBreak

 By contrast, many defense contractors, whose profits depend on spending decisions made in Congress, have continued their support of all Republicans, whether or not they challenged the election results.

-Two of them - Boeing Co and BAE Systems PLC - actually increased their donations to those who voted to challenge the election.
+Two of them - Boeing Co (BA.N) and BAE Systems PLC (BAES.L) - actually increased their donations to those who voted to challenge the election.

 Boeing did not respond to a request for comment and BAE declined to comment.